decentralized-identity/bbs-signature/spec.md

 - PK, octet string in output form from SkToPk, DpkToPk
 - (msg\[1\],...,msg\[L\]), octet strings (messages in input to Sign).
-- RIdxs, integers vector (indices of revealed messages).
+- RIdxs, vector of unsigned integers (indices of revealed messages).
 - signature, octet string in output form from Sign
 - nonce, octet string